matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

  - On startup (or periodically), a node sends a heartbeat to all nodes on the network.
 This could be extremely wasteful in cases of large networks which is very likely and the number of nodes in the network is likely to much higher than the number of nodes in all active privacy groups that a given node is a member of.

+### Syncpoint on submission

+**Context**
+When a transaction is dispatched to a submitter, the submitter node persists the prepared transaction at that point.
+Beyond this point, it is treated just like any other public transaction.
+It is assigned to a signing key and has a nonce allocated.
+This leads to the question of whether this state of the transaction is persisted only on the submitter or also on the sender node and/or also on the coordinator (in early implementations coordinator and submitter are on the same node but architecturally these are not coupled so this is not as moot a point as it may seem).

+**Decision**
+The dispatch syncpoint is persisted only on the submitter node.
+The coordinator and sender nodes rely on heartbeat messages and ultimately blockchain events to keep track of the state of the transaction's lifecycle beyond the dispatch point.

+**Consequences**
+While the submitter node and sender node are both available, the `submitter` continues to send heartbeat messages to the `sender` and therefore sender's in-memory context for that transaction can be inspected to report the state of the transaction in its lifecycle.

+There are error cases and failover cases where a transaction results in 2 attempted base ledger transactions which would cause a temporary drop in throughput for the whole privacy group.

+If the `submitter` becomes unavailable or stops sending heartbeat messages for any reason, then after some timeout, the sender will re-delegate the transaction to the current coordinator which may result in a new dispatch.
+If the original dispatch does continue to submission, this would ultimately cause a conflict and a revert on the base ledger.
+There is not guarantee which of the 2 dispatches ends up failing.
+Whichever one does fail, the submitter and coordinator for that transaction would abandon all context in which it had assembled further transactions so this would lead to an inefficiency in the system.

+There is a window where

+ - submitter has submitted the transaction to base ledger
+ - submitter has received confirmation from the blockchain that the transaction has completed
+ - submitter stops sending heartbeat messages
+ - sender is behind on block indexing so hasn't seen the confirmation for this transaction
+ - sender has restarted and lost all in-memory context of the state of the transaction
+ - sender will delegate the transaction to another coordinator

+If the sender node restarts at any time while there are active transactions in flight, then it is very likely that it will be in this window for some transactions on some contracts.
+As above, this will ultimately cause a conflict on the base ledger and a drop in throughput for the whole privacy group but eventually all transactions are confirmed exactly once.

+This decision does not preclude the possibility of future optimizations to the protocol or implementation specific optimizations that could mitigate these risks and or catch the situation earlier so that the impact on throughput is not as severe.
+For example, measures that prevent senders from delegating while they are significantly behind on block indexing and/or enhancements to coordinator's processing to detect the case where a delegated transactions is a duplicate of an already confirmed transaction.